ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 The Learning Analytics package provides a dashboard that brings together signals on how students learn and complete a course to help educators improve overall class participation.
 Educators can identify which courses, classes and students have lower or higher levels of engagement and the trends over time.

-The assets in this package can be combined with course completion, graduation rates, competency measures, mastery data, or other outcome data to identify how these patterns relate to learning outcomes.
+The assets in this package can be combined with course completion, graduation rates, competency measures, or other outcome data to identify how these patterns relate to learning outcomes.

 ## Package Setup Instructions
 ![](https://github.com/ivybarley/OpenEduAnalytics/blob/main/packages/package_catalog/Learning_Analytics_Microsoft_Teams_Meetings/docs/images/Learning_Analytics_Microsoft_Teams_Package_Setup_Instructions.png)